 Mobile journalism is a form of digital storytelling where the primary device used for creating and editing images, audio and video is a smartphone.

-Many mobile journalists build other portable devices like laptops into their workflow, but smartphones are at the heart of mobile journalism, and are increasingly used journalists for radio news and podcasts, and video for TV news and documentaries as well as videos for social platforms.
+Many mobile journalists build other portable devices like laptops and DSLRs into their workflow, but smartphones are at the heart of mobile journalism, and are increasingly used journalists for radio news and podcasts, and video for TV news and documentaries as well as videos for social platforms.

 A widely accepted definition today is: “A new workflow for media storytelling where reporters are trained and equipped for being fully mobile and fully autonomous”.

-Photos, videos, audio and graphics can also be quickly created and edited on the phone and uploaded to multiple platforms and servers direct from the device.
-And, of course, it’s a telephone – so you can line up interviews, record calls, and also respond quickly to your audience via comments and chat apps.
+Photos, videos, audio and graphics can be created and edited on the phone and uploaded to newsroom servers, online and social platforms direct from the device.
+You can also respond to audience queries and contacts via chat apps, social messaging and email.

-Radio: In 2015, BBC reporter Nick Garnett covered the Nepal earthquake, and used a smartphone along with traditional equipment to cover the disaster for radio and online.
+Multi-platform: In 2015, BBC reporter Nick Garnett covered the Nepal earthquake, and used a smartphone along with traditional equipment to cover the disaster for radio and online.
 Read how he approached the job here.

 Glen Mulcahy, former Head of Innovation at Irish RTE and a pioneer of mobile journalism, filmed his colleague Philip Bromwell during a mobile video shoot.
 This shows how Philip filmed with his smartphone in 3 hours, condensed into 3 minutes via time-lapse: